Kuldeep-Attri/docker/README.md

 ### Build Images: Dockerfile

-So far, we have been using the image from docker hub with the name nginx:latest
+So far, we have been using the Image from docker hub with the name nginx:latest

-And we were using this image to create containers buy the command *docker run*:
+And we were using this Image to create containers buy the command *docker run*:

 ```
-docker run --help image_name
+docker run --help Image_name
 ```

-Now, we will learn how to build our own images
+Now, we will learn how to build our own Images

-Dockerfile allows to create our own images and then run on images to create containers
+Dockerfile allows to create our own Images and then run on Images to create containers

 Dockerfile -->  Images --> Containers